nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 max_key: 2006 sum: 22569013
 ```

-The benchamrk was ran on my mid 2014 MacBook Pro with a 2.8GHz Intel Core i7.
+The benchmark was ran on my mid 2014 MacBook Pro with a 2.8GHz Intel Core i7 running macOS Sierra 10.12.4.
 I'll let the results speak for themselves:

 ```
 Python...